John Goodall: Cricket

 John Goodall played first-class cricket twice for Derbyshire.
 In the 1895 season he made his debut in a match against Yorkshire in June when he scored a healthy 32 in his second innings to help Derbyshire to victory.
 In the 1896 season he kept wicket against Warwickshire in July, taking one catch in another victory for Derbyshire.
 During his time at Glossop, he played for the cricket team at times in the 1900–1901 season in the Central Lancashire League.

 While at Watford he played five cricket matches for Hertfordshire County Cricket Club in 1905 and 1906.

 Personal life

 He married Sarah Rawcliffe on 4 January 1887 at All Saints Church, Preston.
 At this stage, he was still working as an iron turner.
-Sarah was born in Poulton-le-Fylde, near Preston.
+Sarah was born in Poulton-le-Fylde, near Blackpool.

 Later years

 He left Watford in May 1910.
 In the next month he was appointed as the Coach of RC Roubaix for the 1910–11 season.
 In May 1912 he was appointed as manager of Mardy.
 John played for Mardy away at Swansea Town on 18 January 1913.
 This was his last ever appearance as a player.
 By the end of that season however, Mardy were unable to keep Goodall.
 The Mardy ground was one of the worst in Wales, they had not played well that season and needed a new ground.

 He became the groundsman of West Herts Sports Club at the Cassio Road enclosure in Watford.
 While at this post in 1927 he became ill and was sent to St. George's Hospital, in London.
 He recovered and in November 1928 gave an interview to the Athletic News, giving some details about his life and playing career and opinions on training methods in football.

 On 29 September 1939, he was living at 20, Longspring, Watford.
 He was a retired cricket groundsman.